How To Use Hive To Run a Creative Agency

-If you’ve landed on this article, it’s likely that you work in a creative role.
-Lucky for you, Hive has many useful features designed specifically to help people produce all types of creative work — from digital advertising campaigns, to marketing materials, to actual 3D-printed jewelry.
-And more than just producing this creative work, Hive can help you and your teammates get your job done faster and more effectively than ever before.
+If you’ve landed on this article, it’s likely that you work at a creative agency.
+Lucky for you, Hive has many useful features designed specifically to help people produce all types of creative work throughout an agency — from digital advertising campaigns, to marketing materials, to actual 3D-printed jewelry.
+And more than just helping produce creative work, Hive can help you and your teammates get your job done faster and more effectively than ever before.

 We know that getting started in a new tool can seem daunting, so don’t worry — we’re here to help.
 Consider this your quick guide to starting your creative workflow in Hive.
 Follow these steps, and your creative team will be up and running in Hive in no time!

 Step 1: Choose the best project structure for your team type